 Build Back Better: Harnessing SSC and Risk Reduction Planning for Resilient and Healthy Cities in the Post-COVID-19 Era

-Between 8 and 29 June, the United Nations Office for South-South Cooperation (UNOSSC), the United Nations Office for Disaster Risk Reduction (UNDRR) Global Education and Training Institute (GETI), and the World Health Organization (WHO)’s Health Emergencies Programme are organizing an introductory training for local authorities and urban development practitioners titled Build Back Better: Harnessing South-South Cooperation and Risk Reduction Planning for Resilient and Healthy Cities in the Post-COVID-19 era.
+Between 8 and 29 June, the United Nations Office for South-South Cooperation (UNOSSC), the United Nations Office for Disaster Risk Reduction (UNDRR) Global Education and Training Institute (GETI), and the World Health Organization (WHO)’s Health Emergencies Programme jointly organized an introductory training for local authorities and urban development practitioners.
+The series of training sessions was titled Build Back Better: Harnessing South-South Cooperation and Risk Reduction Planning for Resilient and Healthy Cities in the Post-COVID-19 era.

 Cities and their residents are at the epicentre of the COVID-19 pandemic.
 More than half of humanity live in urban settings.
 Conditions in cities have fanned the pandemic and the pandemic has deeply impacted cities.

 The link between healthy populations and healthy economies could not be more obvious.
 The pandemic is expected to lead to 15 to 25 percent less revenue of municipal authorities around the world in 2021.
 This is expected to reach a staggering 30 to 65 percent in African cities.
 Cities are also suffering from the devastating impact of lockdown measures on informal economies, the lifeblood of many urban areas in developing countries, compounded with inadequate safety nets to soften the blow for the workers.
 Moreover, cities coping with economic shocks, aging infrastructure, and declining populations and cities relying on tourism, hospitality, transport, or logistics, are particularly affected.
 Like in any human setting, existing socio-economic inequities in cities have surfaced and further fanned the flames of the pandemic.
 The poorest, most excluded city dwellers have been the hardest hit.